-3.2.5.
-Storm control
+3.2.2 STORM CONTROL

 A LAN storm appears when packets flood the LAN, creating excessive traffic and degrading network performance.
 Errors in the implementation, mistakes in network configuration, or users issuing a denial-of-service attack can cause a storm.
 Storm control prevents traffic on a LAN from being disrupted by a broadcast, DLF, or multicast storm on a port.
 In this page, user can configure the storm control for each port.

 Click Submit to apply the configuration.

 TERMS DESCRIPTION

 Broadcast Default: Disable

 Set enable to control Broadcast Packets

 DLF Default: Disable

-Set enable to control Destination Lookup Failure
+Set enable to control Destination Lookup Failure packets

-packets

-Multicast Default: Disable
+Multicast icast Default: Disable

 Set enable to control Multicast Packets

-Rate (Packet/Sec) Rate limit value 0~262142 packet/sec
+Rate(Packet/Sec) Rate limit value 0~262142 packet/sec

-3.2.6.
-Jumbo frame
+3.2.3 JUMBO FRAME